-The Admissions Office, located in the Chancellery on the upper campus, provides information for students on admission requirements, undergraduate and graduate courses and enrolment procedures.
-The Admissions Office is open from 9 am to 5 pm Monday to Friday (excluding the lunch hour 1 pm to 2 pm).
+The Admission Office, located in the Chancellery on the upper campus, provides information for students on admission requirements, undergraduate and graduate courses and enrolment procedures.
+The Admission Office is open from 9 am to 5 pm Monday to Friday (excluding the lunch hour 1 pm to 2 pm).
 During enrolment the office is also open for some part of the evening.

-The Office provides information about special admission (including mature age entry), admission with advanced also receives applications from students who wish to transfer from one course to another, resume their studies after an absence of twelve months or more, or seek any concession in relation to a course in which they are enrolled.
+The Office provides information about special admission (including mature age entry), admission with advanced standing and admission on overseas qualifications.
+The Office also receives applications from students who wish to transfer from one course to another, resume their studies after an absence of twelve months or more, or seek any concession in relation to a course in which they are enrolled.
 It is essential that the closing dates for lodgment of applications are adhered to.
-For further details see the sections below on Enrolment and
+For further details see the sections below on Enrolment and Fees.

-Fees.

-Applications for admission to undergraduate courses from students who do not satisfy the requirements for admission (see section on Requirements for Admission), from students seeking admission with advanced standing, and from students who have a record of failure at another university, are referred by the Admissions Office to the Admissions Committee of the Professorial Board.
+Applications for admission to undergraduate courses from students who do not satisfy the requirements for admission (see section on Admission Requirements in the Calendar), from students seeking admission with advanced standing, or from students who have a record of failure at another university, are referred by the Admissions Office to the Admissions Committee of the Professorial Board.